ddadaal/yaarxiv-backend-benchmark/README.md

 This API is a relatively complex query composed of the following three queries:

 1. Query the `article` with param {articleId}
-2. Query all the `revisions` of the article (one-to-many relation)
+2. Query the `revisionNumber` and `time` of all the `revisions` of the article (one-to-many relation)
 3. Query the relatest (or specified) `revision` of the article joined with the related `pdfUpload` (one-to-one relation).

 All relations are implemented with **foreign constraints** for easier development.

-The query design is not optimal: for example, there is no need in the 2nd step to query all revisions of article.
-There is also no manual fine-tuning of configurations, parameters etc. All these are default from the stack.
+The query design is not optimal.
+There is no manual fine-tuning of configurations, parameters etc. All these are default from the stack.
 This is also not a strict controlled benchmark.

 Despite all the flaws, the results are still to some extent meaningful for performances of different techstacks.